AntoineDao/backstage-runbooks/plugins/runbook/README.md

 ## Getting started

-Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/runbook](http://localhost:3000/runbook).
+Refer to the README.md in the root directory of [antoinedao/backstage-runbooks](https://github.com/AntoineDao/backstage-runbooks) for more information.
+## Local Development

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.